Home Articles FAQ Site Map

 If they succeed on a motion to vacate, you lose the judgment, and have to start over with a new trial.
 The most important issue a judge considers on a motion to vacate, is the proof of service.

 The best proof of service is when a Sheriff or a registered process server personally serves the defendant, or serves the correct person at a company.
 With valid personal service, attempts to have the court vacate the judgment almost never succeed.

-You don't get to choose whether your lawsuit results in a default judgment or not.
-You can choose how carefully you serve the right defendant, and make sure to use a registered process server or a sheriff, to personally serve the defendant.
+You do not get to choose whether your lawsuit results in a default judgment or not.
+You can choose how carefully you serve the right defendant, and make sure to use a registered process server or a Sheriff, to personally serve the defendant.

-Sometimes, you just can't personally serve the defendant.
-In this case, you must have a substitute service done on (e.g) their spouse, or service by publishing in a newspaper (how obsolete).
-When you have a default judgment with less than perfect proof of personal service, it's considered a weak judgment.
+Sometimes, you just cannot personally serve the defendant.
+In this case, you must have a substitute service done on (e.g.) their spouse, or service by publishing it in a newspaper (how obsolete).
+When you have a default judgment with less than perfect proof of personal service, it is considered a weaker judgment.

 Among default judgments, there are two types.
 One type is a default judgment entered by the court that is signed by a judge that considered some evidence, including testimony and affidavits.

 Another type of default judgment is one where no judge is involved, and a court clerk signs.
 The court clerk considers the correctness of the paperwork and if an answer was filed by the defendant or not within a time limit.
 A court clerk default is the weakest kind of default judgment.